-DEG: The Digital Entertainment Group is an industry association that advocates and promotes entertainment platforms, products and distribution channels on behalf of the motion picture, music, consumer electronics and technologies companies.
+DEG advocates and promotes entertainment platforms, products and distribution channels which support the film, television, music, consumer electronics and information technology industries.

 On June 28, 1997, when the public was introduced to the idea of owning DVDs, the DVD Video Group was formed to promote DVDs.
 The group’s name has changed a few times, and so have home entertainment formats — from DVD to Blu-ray Disc, electronic delivery and 3D.